Cacio e Pepe

 - Edited to add: I’ve had a few of you recommend cooking the pasta in considerably less water than usual so that it’s extra starchy.
 Then when you add that water to the sauce, it will help prevent the sauce from clumping.

 - Then meanwhile, make your sauce.
 Multitasking!
 At about the same time that you add the pasta to the boiling water, add your butter to a large sauté pan (large enough to hold the pasta) and melt over medium-heat.
 Then add in your black pepper and let it cook for another minute or so.
-Then very carefully, scoop out about 1/2 cup of the starchy hot pasta water (while the pasta is still cooking) and add it to the butter mixture, which will immediately bubble up.
+Then very carefully, scoop out about 1/2 cup of the starchy hot pasta water and add it to the butter mixture, which will immediately bubble up.
 Give it a good whisk to combine.
-Then remove pan from heat, wait for 1 minute, add in the grated cheese, and whisk quickly until completely combined.
+Then remove pan from heat, wait for 3 minutes, add in the grated cheese, and whisk quickly until completely combined.

 - Combine the pasta and the sauce.
-Then, once the pasta and sauce are ready to go, use some tongs or a strainer to transfer the pasta directly into the sauté pan with the sauce, leaving the pasta water still boiling in the stockpot.
-Quickly, give the pasta a good toss in the sauce for about 30 seconds or so, until it is evenly coated.
-And the heat of the pasta will help to melt the cheese and form that silky, luxurious sauce.
+Then, once the pasta and sauce are ready to go, reserve an extra 1/2 cup of starchy pasta water from the stockpot and set it aside.
+Strain your pasta completely, and let it rest for 2-3 minutes to cool off a tiny bit.
+Then add half of your pasta to the sauce, give it a good toss, add the remaining, and toss until combined.
+The heat of the pasta will help to melt the cheese and form that silky, luxurious sauce.
 That said — if the sauce starts to look a little dry, don’t hesitate to add in a splash or two of that reserved starchy pasta water.

 - Then…serve!
 I recommend topping yours with a little extra cheese and pepper.
 Because…cacio e pepe. ;)